ryvnf/minetest/doc/lua_api.md

     -- Whether to run the LBM's action every time a block gets activated, -- and not only the first time the block gets activated after the LBM -- was introduced.

+    run_at_unknown = false,
+    -- Whether to run the LBM's action on mapblocks without a timestamp set.
+    -- This is used to work around the above mentioned bug which affected maps -- generated in 5.11.0 or older.

     action = function(pos, node, dtime_s) end,
     -- Function triggered for each qualifying node.